Wonderfall/dockerfiles/nextcloud/README.md

 ### How to configure Nextant
 You will have to deploy a Solr server, I've shown an example above with docker-compose.
 Once Nextant app is installed, go to "additional settings" in your admin pannel and use http://solr:8983/solr as "Adress of your Solr Servlet".
 There you go.
 You may however experience the same issue as mine : https://github.com/nextcloud/server/pull/3160 (let's hope there'll be at least a backport...).

+### Tip : how to use occ command
+There is a script for that, so you shouldn't bother to log into the container, set the right permissions, and so on.
+Use `docker exec -ti nexcloud occ command`.

 ### Reverse proxy
 Of course you can use your own solution to do so! nginx, Haproxy, Caddy, h2o, there's plenty of choices and documentation about it on the Web.